unicorn-yh/2023-Asia-Pacific-Mathematical-Contest-in-Modeling/README.md

 <br>

-## Q3: Estimating the maturity of apples
+## Question 3: Estimating the maturity of apples

 *Data used: Attachment 1*